SanderSkofsrud/podcast/README.md

 - If you want to use the program, read the README.md file in the `Application` directory.
 - If you want to test the pipeline, read the README.md file in the `Pipeline` directory.

+### Important:

+If you want to run the program, you will need an OPENAI API key.
+If you do not have one yourself, please contact one of the developers to borrow one for testing purposes.